cylc/cylc-doc/src/user-guide/writing-workflows/optional-outputs.rst

 .. _User Guide Optional Outputs:

 Expected and Optional Outputs
 =============================

-Distinguishing between *expected* and  *optional* task outputs allow Cylc to correctly diagnose workflow completion.
+:term:`Task outputs <task output>` in the :term:`graph` are either :term:`expected <expected output>` (the default) or  :term:`optional <optional output>`.

+This allows Cylc to do :term:`graph branching` and to correctly diagnose :term:`workflow completion`.
 [1]_

+.. _expected outputs:

 Expected Outputs
 ----------------

-We expect all task outputs to be completed, unless they are marked with ``?`` as optional.
-If expected outputs do not get completed, the scheduler retains the parent task as :ref:`incomplete <incomplete tasks>`.
+Cylc expects all task outputs to be completed at runtime, unless they are marked with a ``?`` as optional.
+If a task finishes without completing expected outputs, the scheduler retains it as an :ref:`incomplete task <incomplete tasks>` pending user intervention.

 This graph says task ``bar`` should trigger if ``foo`` succeeds: